geoffwhitehead/challenge-fullstack/README.md

 3. Run `docker-compose up` in the root directory.
 This will host the node server on `localhost:3333` and postgres on `localhost:5432`

-Alternatively you can also serve the api using nx with `yarn dev api` (docker isnt configured to rebuild on code changes).
+Alternatively you can also serve the api using nx with `yarn dev api`.

 ### Front end